Skip to content

 sudo ./aws/install

-Note, if you do not have sudo user rights, you must select the install and bin, with the flags -i and -b, as shown below
+If you do not have sudo privileges, specify install and binary locations with the -i and -b flags:

 AWS Security Credentials and CLI Configuration

-For this section we follow Creating Access Keys and Configuring AWS CLI, if you have any issues look there.
-If you do not already have a secure access key, you must create one.
-From the IAM page, on the left side of the page select Users, then select the user you would like to grant access credentials to, then select the Security credentials, and scroll down to Create access key.
-Create a key for CLI activities.
-Make sure to save these very securely.
+If you do not already have an access key, create one.
+From the IAM page, select Users on the left, choose the user to grant access credentials to, open the Security credentials tab, and scroll down to Create access key.
+Create a key for CLI activities, and store it securely.

 aws configure